parumahajan/Hire-AI/README.md

 An AI-powered system that automates resume screening and initial interview processes — built with NLP, ML, and intelligent automation.

 # **🚀 Project Overview**
-🔹Recruiters often face a flood of applications, making resume screening slow, biased, and inefficient.
+Recruiters often face a flood of applications, making resume screening slow, biased, and inefficient.
 Smart Resume Analyzer tackles this problem by:

 🔹Parsing resumes to extract essential data